 16/10/2018 12:00 AM

-Where and what purpose does my new fence need to serve?
+Decide where and what purpose does the new fence will need to serve?

-Are you looking to improve your garden, keep pets enclosed, or perhaps security and privacy decide early on what the purpose is for installing a new fence.
-Whatever your goals, identifying what you need your fencing to do will ensure that you get a practical fencing solution that’s pleasing on the eye.
+Whether you're looking to improve your garden, keep pets enclosed, or improve security and privacy decide early on what the purpose is for installing a new fence.
+Whatever your goals, identifying what you need your fencing to do will ensure that you get a practical fencing solution that serves its purpose.

-It’s worth knowing UK planning laws require planning consent for fences over 2m high, Jacksons standard panels are 6ft high (1.83m) which when installed with the protective gravel board (150mm) brings you up to just under 2m.
+Currently, in 2019 they require planning consent for fences over 2m high.
+Our standard maximum height panels are 6ft high (1.83m) which when installed with the protective gravel board (150mm) brings you up to just under 2m.
 We recommend undertaking additional research into the topic and produce a guide: do I need planning permission for fencing.

 Fence panels can come in various sizes.
 Here’s a handy conversion table with different heights.